 The I-20/DS-2019 application process typically begins in mid-April.
 You will receive an email with additional details and instructions when the process is open for the upcoming academic year.

 International students must complete OIA's online check-in form within five days of arriving in the US.

 The English Language Institute serves the linguistic and cultural needs of multilingual students, empowering them to raise their confidence and English proficiency to new levels.

 The State of Illinois and the University of Chicago require students to have proof of immunity and/or vaccinations for certain diseases and illnesses.
 You should plan to complete this requirement at least 30 days before classes begin.
-You can read more about how to complete this requirement on the Student Health Services Immunizations page.
+You can read more about how to complete this requirement on the Student Wellness Immunizations page.

 If your offer of admission contained information about receiving a stipend, you will receive additional communications prior to matriculation about documentation required for onboarding.

 If you self-identify as a student with a disability, you are encouraged to contact Student Disability Services Office and visit the Student Disability Services website to learn more about your rights and responsibilities.

 All University of Chicago students are required to carry adequate health insurance coverage.
 Students may satisfy this requirement either by enrolling in the University Student Health Insurance Plan (U-SHIP) or by providing proof of comparable coverage before the enrollment deadline.

 Important note for PhD Students: all enrolled PhD students will receive their individual U-SHIP premium coverage at no cost to them.